michael-rapp/AndroidMaterialPreferences/README.md

 - A preference, which allows to choose an image or video resolution via two `EditText` widgets (`ResolutionPreference`).
 - A preference, which allows to choose a color from a predefined color palette (`ColorPalettePreference`).
 - A preference, which provides a toggleable option using a `Switch` widget (`SwitchPreference`).
+- A preference, which provides a toggleable option using a `CheckBox` widget (`CheckBoxPreference`.
 - A preference, which acts as a button and shows a centered title (`ActionPreference`).

 Prior to version 4.0.0 this library relied on the Android SDK's preference classes such as `android.preference.Preference`.
 As these classes are deprecated starting with Android P, the library has been migrated to use the v14 Preference support library in version 4.0.0 and later.